Garden & Pool

 The optimal salt level for a saltwater pool is between 2,700 and 3,400 parts per million (ppm), with 3,200 ppm being the sweet spot.

 In this article, I wanted to break down the ideal amount of salt to use in a saltwater swimming pool.
-I’ve linked to a handy pool salt calculator and also have some tips to maintaining your pool.
+I’ve provided a handy pool salt calculator and also have some tips to maintaining your pool.

 How Much Salt Does a Saltwater Pool Use?